RyuuXS/Reforestation/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## What time did the man go to the dentist?
+Tooth hurt-y.